hecko-yes/hecko.my.to/style-guide/index.md

 ## uncasualness

-i sometimes go sesquipedalian, either for comedic effect or because i genuinely don't know the simple word for the given thing
+i sometimes go sesquipedalian, either for comedic effect or because i genuinely don't know the simple word for the given thing (which doesn't mean i'll use the complex word correctly)

 `2 (two)` is funny

 ## pedantry

+- i use `one` instead of generic `you` because it makes more sense to me
+- no generic `he`, gender-neutrality all the way (even in [polish](#polish)); example people can get random pronouns though (including neopronouns)
-i use `one` instead of generic `you` because it makes more sense to me when marking for possession, i add `'s` even after words that already end in `s` (e.g. [`tails's tools`](https://www.youtube.com/watch?v=v15HWmwxuZo)), unless they're plural
+- when marking for possession, i add `'s` even after words that already end in `s` (e.g. [`tails's tools`](https://www.youtube.com/watch?v=v15HWmwxuZo)), unless they're plural

 ## extrapolation